Basic Job Function and Responsibilities

 Certification(s), Licensure(s) & Registration(s)

-Certification in Basic Cardiac Life Support (BCLS), within 6 months of hire - Required
+Current Basic Life Support validation or successfully complete Basic Life Support (BLS) course within 6 months of hire - Required